 In many locations, Stora Enso benefits the local economy as a major employer, taxpayer, and partner to local entrepreneurs.
 We take precautionary and systematic action to mitigate and remedy potential adverse environmental and social impacts on local stakeholders in community development and/or monitoring.
 These include:

 Our joint operations have each developed formal procedures for their respective community investment work to reflect Stora Enso’s requirements.

+To ensure that Stora Enso’s production, raw material sourcing, and labour supply remain both sustainable and competitive, we support and work with the communities which we depend on so that they are able to thrive economically, socially, and environmentally.
 Our operations generate emissions and our tree plantations influence land use in ways that may adversely impact the rights of those communities.
 Our socio-environmental impacts must be managed responsibly in order to minimise negative impacts, maximise our positive influence, and maintain a constructive community dialogue that ensures our long-term license to operate.

 Do you have an idea for how Stora Enso could work with your community?
 Let us know!